hbowie/SoftDevBigIdeas-23/content/Balancing Agility and Discipline - A Guide for the Perplexed.md

 Title:  Balancing Agility and Discipline: A Guide for the Perplexed

+Tags:   works

 AKA:    boehm-turner-2003

-Tags: works

-Seq:  10.12.1
+Seq:    16.13.1

 Level:  4 - Subsection

 Class:  work

 Author: Boehm, Barry and Turner, Richard